The Clear Edge

 • Calculate quarterly: Average retention months.

-• LTV Target: LTV ≥ 3X first-year revenue to justify acquisition investment
+• LTV Target: LTV ≥ 3X first-year revenue to justify acquisition investment.

-Method 2: Segmented LTV (Multiple Service Tiers)
+Method 2: Segmented LTV For Multiple Service Tiers

-Formula: Calculate separate LTV for each client segment, weight by segment size
+Formula: Calculate separate LTV for each client segment, weight by segment size.

 When to use: